cfalexlam/cfalexlam/README.md

 - ⚡ Fun fact: ...
 -->

 Currently a Computer Science undergraduate at the University of Hong Kong.
-Also a former medical student who made his brave decision to chase after his childhood dream of becoming an engineer.
+Also a former medical student who made his brave decision to chase his childhood dream of becoming an engineer.